Judge takes oversight of PG&E’s wildfire prevention plans

 The company sought bankruptcy protection in January in the face of billions of dollars in potential liability from recent wildfires.

-“A lot money went out in dividends that should have went into tree trimming,” Alsup told PG&E acting chief executive John Simon during the hearing.
+“A lot of money went out in dividends that should have went into tree trimming,” Alsup told PG&E acting chief executive John Simon during the hearing.
 “PG&E pumped out $4.5 billion in dividends and let the tree budget wither.
 So a lot of trees should’ve been taken down that were not.”

 Alsup is still considering ordering further prevention steps, including requiring PG&E to shut power more often during high winds.